-Four artists playing key roles in SUNY-wide arts programs; Vasulkas have Albright-Knox show

-Four artists from the Center for Media Study are playing key roles in film and video programs sponsored by the SUNY-wide Committee on the Arts this year.

-Associate Professor James Blue will visit ten SUNY schools under a program called "The Moving Image/The Maker," established to enable campuses and their communities to screen works of excellence by independent film and videomakers, and to discuss them with videomakers, and to discuss them with their makers.
+Four artists playing key roles in SUNY-wide arts programs; Vasulkas have Albright-Knox show video programs sponsored by the SUNY-wide Committee on the Arts this year, Associate Professor James Blue will visit ten SUNY schools under a program called "The Moving Image/The Maker," established to enable campuses and their communities to screen works of excellence by independent fillm and videomakers, and to discuss them with their makers.
 Blue is a graduate of the Institute of Higher Education in Paris and directed "The Olive Trees of Justice," a feature made in Algeria, which won the Critics' Prize at the Cannes Film Festival in 1962.
 He has been a Ford Foundation and a Guggenheim Fellow and was formerly director of The Media Center at Rice University in Houston.

-director of The Media Center at Rice University in Houston.
 Blue will screen: "A Few Notes on Our Food Problem" which was nominated for an Academy Award in 1969, a film which authority Basil Wright has called "the best film made about the Third World;" "Kenya Boran," a feature-length study of an African tribe undergoing change because of its shift to a modern economy; "The March," which documented the 1963 civil rights march on Washington led by Dr. Martin Luther King, and "Who Killed the Fourth Ward?," his most recent work about inner city deterioration in Houston, shot on Super-8 Sound-Snyc, and broadcast in three one-hour segments by Public Television Station KUHT there.
-On each campus he visits, Blue will spend two days in screening films, holding seminars with classes, and meeting with local film and video-makers.
-The Program he is participating in is in the film var makers.
-The Program he is participating in is in its fifth year.
+On each campus he visits, Blue will spend two days in screening films, holding seminars with classes, and meeting with local-film and videomakers.
+The Program he is participating in Is in Its fifth year.